Multigraph edge-coloring with local list sizes: Introduction

 The list edge-coloring conjecture is a famous open problem posed independently by a number of researchers in the 1970s and 1980s.
 It states that as long as $|L(e)| \geq \chi'(G)$ for each edge $e$, $G$ admits a proper $L$-edge-coloring.
-In \cite{borodin1997list}, the authors proved a local list version of K\H{o}nig's theorem, providing an alternate proof of the list edge-coloring conjecture for bipartite multigraphs.
-Specifically, they prove that every bipartite multigraph admits a proper $L$-edge-coloring provided that for each edge $e \in E_G(x, y)$, $|L(e)| \geq \max\set{\deg(x), \deg(y)}$.
-They also prove an analogous result for Shannon's bound.
-Specifically, there is a proper $L$-edge-coloring for a multigraph $G$ if for each edge $e \in E_G(x, y)$
+In \cite{borodin1997list}, Borodin, Kostochka, and Woodall proved a local list version of K\H{o}nig's theorem, providing an alternate proof of the list edge-coloring conjecture for bipartite multigraphs.
+Specifically, they showed that every bipartite multigraph admits a proper $L$-edge-coloring provided that for each edge $e \in E_G(x, y)$, $|L(e)| \geq \max\set{\deg(x), \deg(y)}$.
+They also proved an analogous result for Shannon's bound.
+Specifically, there is a proper $L$-edge-coloring for a multigraph $G$ if for each edge $e \in E_G(x, y)$, we have